bplinux/chackd/README.md

 stop_daemon.h - interface header for stop_daemon.c

 stop_daemon.c - containing the signal handler for SIGUSR1 which is used to stopp the daemon

+test.sh - simple check the current kernel parameter to show the daemon is working

+challackd.script.h - start stop script of the daemon

 # TODOs